rishi2019194/triton-python-backend-nugraph3/README.md

 Furthermore, to easily access the updated HeteroData object(data) which stores the inference result - we create a class attribute termed **_data_** in both [nugraph3.py](https://github.com/rishi2019194/nugraph/blob/main/nugraph/nugraph/models/nugraph3/nugraph3.py#L204) and [nugraph2.py](https://github.com/rishi2019194/nugraph/blob/main/nugraph/nugraph/models/nugraph2/NuGraph2.py#L141) via which we can access the inference  result and send that to the client.

+# Problems to be addressed later
+## Temporary solution to make NuSonic Triton work
+In the previous implementation of NuSonic, it assumed that inputs have to be of fixed size in every batch.
+However, that is not true for NuGraph where in every batch the inputs can be of different shapes.
+Hence, in the config file we keep the shape as "-1".
+So, to successfully have NuSonic working we create InferInput() objects by checking the shape of the given input instead of from the config file.
+But, this is a temporary solution because if later we want to support batching with batch-size>1 for NuGraph, we will have to set InferInput() objects with different shapes for every input in the batch.
+Therefore, this issue needs to be addresseed in future iterations of NuSonic Triton.

+## Pulling triton server docker image inside Apptainer
+To setup the triton server inside the Apptainer of the gpvm machine, we have to pull the docker image and it gets converted to ".sif" format.
+However, the time to do this is approximately 3-4hrs which is an absurd amount of time.
+Thus, we need to look for alternatives for this.